thecodinganalyst/hackernews-graphql-java/README.md

 ## Prerequisite

-A local Mongo DB instance is required, with both database and namespace titled 'hackernews'
+A local Mongo DB instance is required, with a database named 'hackernews'.
+A collection called 'links' will be created if not available when the program runs.

 ### Run Mongo DB as a service on OSX